 You might be surprised to learn that not every instance of harassment at work qualifies as unlawful.
 There are two types, unlawful and not unlawful.
-Below are three different scenarios.
-Can you identify what is considered harassment at work, and which one is unlawful?
+Diving into three different scenarios, can you identify what is considered harassment at work, and which one is unlawful?

 Three Scenarios of Harassment at Work

-1. Every day as soon as you go on break, your co-worker needs your help with something, and when you don’t help him, he tells your boss and tries to make you look bad.
+1. Every day as soon as you go on break, your co-worker needs your help with something.
+When you don’t help them, they tell your boss and tries to make you look bad.

 2. You were late getting a report for a client to your boss.
 The client is angry and so is your boss.
 This is the first time it’s ever happened, but now you’re in trouble.
-She calls you in her office and raises her voice while telling you how you’ve disappointed her and lost the company money.
+They call you into their office and raise their voice while telling you how you’ve disappointed them and lost the company money.

 3. Every week, your 22-year-old co-worker sends an email to the whole office with a joke about people that are over 50.
 The latest one was about how all baby boomers need hearing aids.

 Unlike Merriam-Webster, the United States Equal Employment Opportunity Commission (EEOC) has a very specific definition of what is considered harassment at work; their definition is much clearer about unlawful harassment: